Brown cacholote: Feeding

-The brown cacholote feeds primarily on arthropods but also includes eggs of other birds, seeds, and fruit in its diet.
+The brown cacholote is omnivorous, having one of the largest diets of any ovenbird.
+It feeds primarily on arthropods like beetles, centipedes, spiders, or ants, as well as the eggs of other birds, usually the domestic chicken.
+Additional items in its diet include tree sap, various seeds, snails, various small amphibians, and fruit.
+They are the most common consumer of any ovenbird of the blue passionflower.
 It usually forages in pairs or with other brown cacholotes.
 It feeds mostly on the ground, gleaning, probing, and digging in soil and leaf litter.
 It has also been observed flaking dung and hammering and pulling on bark and leaf buds.